of the Association of European Election Officials (ACEEEO)

 a.
 The General Assembly shall establish additional rules of admission and maintenance of membership upon recommendation of the Executive Board or the Secretary General.

 c.
-The General Assembly shall establish membership fees for the various membership categories upon recommendation of the Executive Board or the Secretary General.
 Membership fees shall be submitted to the Secretariat and counted among the assets of the Association.

 e.
-Any election authority, other institution, association, or organization, or individual applying for membership shall, without reservation, subscribe to the Charter of the Association.
+Any election organ, other institution, association, or organization, or individual applying for membership shall, without reservation, subscribe to the Charter of the Association.

 f.
 A member of the Association may leave the Association after due written notification of its decision.
 The terms for such notification shall be established by the Secretariat and approved by the Executive Board.